dconstructing/dconstructing.com/src/blog/first.md

 reprioritized?

-If that same engineering organization has instead invested time evangelizing Code Stewardship, how might the responses of their engineers be different when faced with the same circumstances?
+If that same engineering organization has instead invested time evangelizing Code Stewardship, how might the reactions of their engineers be different when faced with the same circumstances?

+## Conclusion

+I suspect most engineers and managers know what each other mean when they talk about Code Ownership.
+No one expects to walk out the door in possession of the company's source code - at least not without being very secretive about it.

+Be that as it may, employer and employee still owe it to one another to represent their intentions plainly and honestly.
+If an organization is marketed to recruits with hyperbole and vague assertions, it can't be too put-off if, even years later, those recruits don't like what they find when they see past the smoke and mirrors.